AqwamCreates/DataPredict/docs/API/Models/SupportVectorMachine.md

 Contains a matrix.

-* ModelParameters[I][J]: Value of matrix at row I and column J. The columns represent the features.
+* ModelParameters[I][J]: Value of matrix at row I and column J. The rows represent the features.

 ## Constructors